ITA-Solar/solo-spice-ql/README.md

 ## File Management Utilities

 There are several useful tools to manage SPICE files:
+* SPICE_WGET_FILES: This tool mirrors SPICE FITS files from Oslo and cleans up any old files no longer on the server.
 * SPICE_INGEST: This tool will move your downloaded SPICE FITS files to the appropriate location in your $SPICE_DATA path.
 * SPICE_INGEST_REORDER: This routine can be used to reorder your SPICE files.
 * SPICE_FIND_FILE: This program is also used by SPICE_XFILES.
 It is a very flexible tool to search for files on your local hard drive.